TrevorHarless/TrevorHarless/README.md

 - Hi, I’m @TrevorHarless, this account is for posting projects from my school account located on GitHub Enterprise.
-- Feel free to contact me @tgharles@ncsu.edu
+- Feel free to contact me @tgharles@ncsu.edu or connect with me on (LinkedIn)[https://linked.com/in/trevorharless]

 - Current Project: Finance Dashboard